brnunes/SwipeableRecyclerView/README.md

 Based on [romannurik`s Android-SwipeToDismiss](https://github.com/romannurik/Android-SwipeToDismiss).

-Sample project implementation of a list of `CardView`s in a `RecyclerView` with a `TouchListener` that allows dismissing of elements by swiping the elements to the left or right.
+Sample project implementation of a single column list of `CardView`s in a `RecyclerView` with a `TouchListener` that allows dismissing of elements by swiping the elements to the left or right.

 ![Output sample](https://raw.githubusercontent.com/brnunes/SwipeableRecyclerView/master/demo.gif)